Stuart Fairchild Player Props: Reds vs. Cubs

-On Saturday, Stuart Fairchild (hitting .323 in his past 10 games) and the Cincinnati Reds face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 7:15 PM ET.
+On Sunday, Stuart Fairchild (hitting .323 in his past 10 games) and the Cincinnati Reds face the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+First pitch is at 2:20 PM ET.

-He collected two extra-base hits in his most recent game (3-for-4 with two doubles) against the Cubs.
+He had a hitless performance in his previous game (0-for-3) against the Cubs.

 Stuart Fairchild Game Info & Props vs. the Cubs